KDE/digikam-doc/asset_management/data_protection.rst

 Some Backup Technicalities Explained
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-    - Full Backup: A complete backup of all the files being backed up.
+    - **Full Backup**: A complete backup of all the files being backed up.
 It is a snapshot without history, it represents a full copy at one point in time.

-    - Differential Backup: A backup of only the files that have changed since the last full backup.
+    - **Differential Backup**: A backup of only the files that have changed since the last full backup.
 Constitutes a full snapshot of two points in time: the full backup and the last differential one.

-    - Incremental Backup: A backup of only the files that have changed since last whatever backup.
+    - **Incremental Backup**: A backup of only the files that have changed since last whatever backup.
 Constitutes multiple snapshots.
 You can recreate the original state at any point in time such a backup was made.
 This comes closest to a versioning system except that it is only sampled and not continuous.

 Backup The Data
 ~~~~~~~~~~~~~~~